 Best free London museum for: a child’s eye view

-Newly transformed from the Museum of Childhood, the Young V & A has become a museum for children rather than about them.
+Newly transformed from the Museum of Childhood, the Young V & A in Bethnal Green has become a museum for children rather than about them.
 The collections that illuminate childhood across the centuries are still there, but alongside are interactive displays, mainly for younger children.

 Free Museums on the outskirts of London